HiPPOs šŸ¦›, Mambas šŸ, and other creatures

 Important 6: COMPLEXITY ANALYSIS

-Notice that these are the same characteristics that make the transformer architecture so powerful.
+Notice that these are the same characteristics that make the transformer architecture so powerful20.
 However, standard transformers require:

 • Quadratic memory at train-time (wrt input length)